You are here

 What health insurance benefits am I entitled to?

 You can visit the University’s Graduate Appointee Insurance Plan page for all of the technical details.
 Here are the basics: you get free dental insurance, free optical insurance (good for exams and lenses/frames/contacts up to $100 or so) and free health insurance with the preferred provider being the University of Washington Medical Center, probably one of the top five hospitals on the West Coast (the insurance pays 90% of the cost of using the hospital, and there’s a $75 per quarter deductible).
-You get totally free health care for minor health problems at the campus clinic, Hall Health.
+You get totally free health care for minor health problems at the campus clinic, Husky Health.

 What kind of facilities do the grad students have access to here?